brendanpotter00/brendan-web/README.md

 ## Overview

 This website serves as my digital portfolio where I share insights on software engineering, showcase my projects, and highlight my professional experience.
 The single-page layout features distinct sections, beginning with a dynamic landing page that includes:
-- A full-screen, looped video background (with a fallback black background when no video is active)
 - A central low-poly Earth model rendered with Three.js that fades in
 - A greeting message below the Earth that reads:
   *"Hello world, my name is Brendan Potter"*